AGE/DOSE calc

 (Singh et al., 2024 | Aging Cell) Pig-derived exosome treatment improves grip strength in aged, female rats.
 Rats that underwent exosome treatment (Treatment) displayed significantly improved grip strength at days 8 through 210 out of 420 days of measurement.

 Perhaps most noteworthy, one rat in the study, named Sima, that was treated with pig-derived exosomes lived approximately four years.
-Hence, according to the North of England Rat Society, Sima broke the record for the longest that any known rat has lived.
 This adds to the intrigue of the publication in that it appears that exosomes coming from young pigs propelled the longest lifespan of any rat recorded to date.

 Determining Whether Humans Can Use Pig-Derived Exosomes to Delay Aging